rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

     Registries"][thegrimsey-devlog].
   - Flesh has a [new redrawn background in the first area][flesh-1], and has [been tested to run on the Steam Deck][flesh-2].
-  - [DGS] is a multiplayer game of Go, with shperical fields and VR support.
+  - [DGS] is a multiplayer game of Go, with spherical fields and VR support.
   - Triverse has a [set of devlogs out][triverse-blogs], with the most recent covering [scenarios and playability][triverse-scenarios].
   - Fish Folk: Punchy has [released version 0.3][fishfolk-punchy].